AppliedDrones/Onboarding/README.md

 Networking is one of the unexpected challenges in robotics development.
 Robots require precise IP configurations, routing, and wireless setups.
 For a deeper conceptual dive, check out [Networking for Robots: A Crash Course](https://www.robotsforroboticists.com/networking-robots-crash-course/).

-Follow [this guide](https://serverfault.com/questions/225155/virtualbox-how-to-set-up-networking-so-both-host-and-guest-can-access-internet) for to complete networking setup when using Virtualbox.
+Follow [this guide](https://serverfault.com/questions/225155/virtualbox-how-to-set-up-networking-so-both-host-and-guest-can-access-internet) to complete networking setup when using Virtualbox.

 Commands to verify networking configuration:
 ```